White Sox vs. Royals Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has 37 hits with 12 doubles, six home runs and 21 walks.
-He has driven in 17 runs.
+- Pasquantino has put up 39 hits with 12 doubles, seven home runs and 21 walks.
+He has driven in 19 runs.

 Pasquantino Recent Games